 play the poor victim to get them to do things for you

-threaten to leave them unless they give you what you want; use this tactic also as a lever to measure how much they need you, or love and care about you
+threaten to leave them unless they give you what you want; use this tactic also as a lever to gauge whether they love, care or need you

-make them feel guilty for what they do not do for you—like not remembering your birthday or anniversary
+make them feel guilty about things they do not do for you—like not remembering your birthday or anniversary

 make them dependent on you for everything—be in control

 give them no freedom to do what they want without your consent

 make them subservient to you; dominate and control them